The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 #### Cauterize advice

 * Seraph is great to use on cooldown for WB2 and it comes back up before Cauterize
-* Tanks take a strong dot after Cauterize, make sure to pay attention and properly heal/regen them
+* Tanks take a strong DOT after Cauterize.
+Make sure to pay attention and properly heal/regen them
-* Place soil in front of the dragon making sure both Tanks are in it to help them take the wild charge damage.
+* Place Soil in front of the dragon and make sure both Tanks are in it to help them take the wild charge damage.
 Soil is pretty helpful since this does a lot of damage and there is another aoe coming up afterward.
-* Soil in front of the dragons so it also catches both Tanks as well.

 ### Phase Seven: Dragon-King Thordan

-DO NOT USE SWIFTCAST UNLESS IT’S A LAST RESORT, LET WHM/AST OR CASTERS DO IT BEFORE YOU.
+DO NOT USE SWIFTCAST UNLESS IT’S A LAST RESORT.
+LET WHM/AST OR CASTERS DO IT BEFORE YOU.

 #### Thordan transition advice

 * Alt End is a strong raid buster, however with Recitation Spreadlo you can shave some mitigation and use it for Dragon-King Thordan.
-With personal mitigations, four 10% mitigation, and additional mitigation from your regen healer and Tanks spreading out on as many people as possible Alt End should be no problem.
+With personal mitigations, four 10% mitigation, and additional mitigation from your regen healer and Tanks spreading out on as many people as possible, Alt End should be no problem.
-* As a follow up some personal DPS are harder to time, for these short-duration mitigations like Third eye or Arcane Crest you want to use it when Thordan extends his swords.
+* As a follow-up, some personal DPS mitigations are harder to time.
+For these short-duration mitigations like Third Eye or Arcane Crest, you want to use it when Thordan extends his swords.

   {{< youtube https://youtu.be/5MyYFyLZGzs >}}

 #### Akh Morn advice

-* For 3-2-2 Timing Succor to go off right after the first hit is important to keep up pace with the damage of this mechanic.
+* For 3-2-2: Timing Succor to go off right after the first hit is important to keep up pace with the damage of this mechanic.
-* For 6-1-1 timing is less important as everyone takes very low damage, make sure to keep an eye on your non-invulning Tanks, however.
+* For 6-1-1: Timing is less important as everyone takes very low damage.
+Make sure to keep an eye on your non-invulning Tanks, however.

 #### Gigaflare advice

 * You can Soil in the middle of the boss.
-* Time for your succor to go off right after the first Gigaflare hit.
+* Time your Succor to go off right after the first Gigaflare hit.
-* Swiftcast succor after the second hit, do not waste Swiftcast in this fight to raise unless you’re the last option
+* Swiftcast Succor after the second hit.
+Do not waste Swiftcast in this fight to raise unless you’re the last option

 #### Soil advice

-* First Soil can be placed after the second Trinity auto, this makes sure it’ll be up for Gigaflare also, by doing this you can Soil all Akh Morns and Gigaflares
+* First Soil can be placed after the second Trinity auto.
+This ensures that it’ll be up for Gigaflare.
+By doing this, you can Soil all Akh Morns and Gigaflares.

 # Heal Partners